Archdiocese of Moncton

 The Roman Catholic Archdiocese of Moncton (Archidioecesis Monctonensis) is a Roman Catholic archdiocese that includes part of the Province of New Brunswick.

-Its suffragan dioceses are Bathurst in Canada, Edmundston, and Saint John, New Brunswick.
+The cathedra of the Archbishop of Moncton is at Our Lady of the Assumption Cathedral (French: Cathédrale Notre-Dame de l’Assomption) in Moncton, New Brunswick.
+Suffragan dioceses of the Archdiocese of Moncton are Bathurst in Canada, Edmundston, and Saint John, New Brunswick.

-On Friday, June 15, 2012, according to the English translation of the Vatican Press Office's Vatican Information Service (VIS) daily news bulletin, Pope Benedict XVI accepted the resignation from the governance of the Archdiocese of Moncton, New Brunswick, Canada, presented by Archbishop André Richard, C.S.C., in accordance with canon 401 § 1 of the 1983 Code of Canon Law.
-Pope Benedict appointed Bishop Valéry Vienneau as the Metropolitan Archbishop-elect of Moncton to succeed Archbishop Emeritus Richard; Archbishop-elect Vienneau until his appointment had been the Bishop of the Roman Catholic Diocese of Bathurst, a suffragan diocese of the Archdiocese based in the city of Bathurst, New Brunswick.
+On Friday, June 15, 2012, Pope Benedict XVI accepted the resignation from the governance of the Archdiocese of Moncton presented by Archbishop André Richard, C.S.C., in accordance with canon 401 § 1 of the 1983 Code of Canon Law, and appointed Bishop Valéry Vienneau to succeed Archbishop Emeritus Richard; Archbishop-elect Vienneau until his appointment had been the Bishop of the Roman Catholic Diocese of Bathurst, a suffragan diocese of the Archdiocese based in the city of Bathurst, New Brunswick.

 As of 2004, the archdiocese contained 48 parishes, 44 active diocesan priests, 26 religious priests, and 108,000 Catholics.
 It also had 291 Women Religious, 47 Religious Brothers, and 1 permanent deacon.